osohq/oso/docs/getting-started/quickstart.rst

 Quickstart
 ==========

-If you don't know what oso is, head back to :doc:`the introduction </index>`.
+oso helps developers build authorization into their applications.
 If you've never used oso before and want to get up-and-running quickly, this guide is for you.